BSGenomique/genomic-rnaseq-pipeline/README.md

-# genomic-rnaseq-pipeline
+2020.04

-Pipeline used for RNA-Seq experiment on the GenomIC Plateform
+# RNA-Seq data analysis with R